aparna-ch/C-basic_programs/README.md

 #C program to print the digits of a number

-#C program to count the number of dighits of a number
+#C program to count the number of dighit of a number